Here at Lighthouse School Leeds we offer an exceptional, personalised education and learning for autistic children, or related communication disorder.

 Lighthouse School recognises that many autistic individuals have a very narrow field of interest and this is an area we aim to expand for every student through the curriculum and extra-curricular activities.

 Most definitely.
-Inclusion is carefully planned for each pupil and our main goal is to ensure that inclusion programmes are successful and purposeful for mainstream and Lighthouse pupils alike, building as pupils gain in confidence and self-esteem.
+Inclusion is carefully planned for each student and our main goal is to ensure that inclusion programmes are successful and purposeful for mainstream and Lighthouse students alike, building as students gain in confidence and self-esteem.

 Lighthouse School’s educational offer is delivered through four key cornerstones: Curriculum, Speech & Language, Wellbeing and Skills & Experiences (Employability & Life).The curriculum offers students an educational core through essential subjects such as Maths, ICT, English, Science, Humanities and vocational subjects.
 We are also committed to offering wide and often bespoke learning pathways designed for the individual through autism specific interventions and life-skills tailored to the levels of understanding, interest and ambitions of the students.